Contact Us | Search

 Project Overview

-Deploying innovative off-grid batteryless SREC structures/chambers at farmers’ fields in villages in three hot and dry states of India will have several important impacts.
-This innovation will help India's transition to a low emission economy by adding decentralized solar PV capacity.
-Having access to on-farm cold storage will increase incomes for BOP farmers by avoiding distress sales, reducing spoilage, and enabling pre-processing of perishables.
-Adopters of SREC technology will keep produce cool without grid electricity, which frequently fails.
-Market panic following grid failures is avoided and market confidence and control improved.
-Higher profits will improve quality of life, increase purchasing power, support higher education for women and children and improve household affluence.
-Education is another important part of this work.
-Farmers and local tradesmen will be trained to build SREC chambers themselves, thereby improving community capabilities and opening up new opportunities for financial growth.
-The farmers will be educated on opportunities for light processing of perishables (e.g., pod stripping, pea or bean shelling, packaging) and will be able to run small processing machinery directly from solar panels.
-Additionally, extension professionals will be trained on the fundamentals of construction and use of this technology and will be encouraged to act as agents of change.
+Deploying innovative off-grid batteryless SREC structures/chambers in farmers' fields across villages in three hot and dry states of India had several significant impacts.
+This innovation supported India's transition to a low-emission economy by expanding decentralized solar PV capacity.
+On-farm cold storage increased BOP farmers' incomes by reducing distress sales, spoilage, and enabling pre-processing of perishables.
+SREC technology adopters maintained produce freshness without relying on grid electricity, thereby avoiding market disruptions during grid failures and improving market confidence and control.
+Increased profits enhanced quality of life, boosted purchasing power, supported higher education opportunities for women and children, and improved household prosperity.
+Educational efforts included training farmers and local tradesmen in SREC chamber construction, enhancing community capabilities, and creating new financial opportunities.
+Farmers were educated on light processing opportunities for perishables and empowered to operate small processing machinery directly from solar panels.
+Extension professionals were trained on SREC technology construction and usage fundamentals, encouraging them to promote broader adoption and act as agents of change in their communities.

 Final Summary of Project Activities